 The university has a process for students to identify individuals that they would like to have access to certain pieces of information in the student’s record.
 Within Housing & Residential Education, students can use this online waiver form to release financial information.

-Student directions: If you would like Housing & Residential Education (HRE) to discuss your financial information with your parent/guardian so they can pay towards your account, please log in to the Campus Information Services page and select the link “FERPA RELEASE CONSENT” in the Finance section on the right-hand side.
+Student directions: If you would like to HRE and Income Accounting to discuss your financial information with your parent/guardian so they can pay towards your account, please log in to the Campus Information Services page and select the link “FERPA RELEASE CONSENT” in the Finance section on the right-hand side.

 After the release form loads

-- Check Housing & Residential Education as an area of release.
+- Check Housing & Residential Education and Income Accounting as an area of release.